 This command is for programming the memory using pins: IO_0 , IO_1 , IO_2 , and IO_3 .
 To use this command, the Quad enable (bit 9 in Status Register) must be set (QE=1).
-Note that this is the default at power-on.
 A Write Enable command must previously have been executed to set the Write Enable Latch bit before sending the Page Program command.
-The Quad Page Program command is entered by driving \overline{CS} low, followed by the command code (32H), three address bytes, and at least one data byte on I/O pins.
+The Quad Page Program command is entered by driving \overline{CS} low, followed by the command code (32h), three address bytes, and at least one data byte on I/O pins.